MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ### Changing the notification icon

-You can change the in-app notification icon by setting **Icon Type** to one of the following values.
+You can change the in-app notification icon by setting `IconType` to one of the following values.
 When using a custom icon, specify the `iconUrl` parameter within the `OverrideContent` parameter.

 |Icon Type|Value|Image|
 |---|---|---|